The Numbers and People That Tell the Story of AI Horizons 2025

 By 2027, Pittsburgh will command 19.5 gigawatts—dwarfing Austin's 3.2 gigawatts.

-Eight data center projects are underway, creating 200,000 jobs and deploying AI infrastructure.
+Eight data center projects are underway, creating 200,000 jobs and building AI infrastructure.

 The urgency is clear: Goldman Sachs projects data center power demand will grow 160% by 2030, and ChatGPT queries require 10 times more electricity than Google searches—deployed AI needs real power.